bitwit/bitwit.ca/src/render/blog/2018-05-24-developer-hubris.html.md

 #### Maserati Problems

 I'm not sure where I first heard the term "Maserati Problem", but it seems to have stemmed from the startup movement in tech.
 In layman's terms, it is a problem you create based on the assumption of future success. i.e. **What if customers experience XYZ after we have 10k daily active users?**.
 If the solution to that hypothetical adds weeks to the project, then now may not be the time to solve the problem.
-Developers can be prone to creating Maserati problems both in personal project and workplaces.
-We might be even worse at this when it comes to personal projects because there's noone to slap us across the face assert what is most important.
+Developers can be prone to creating Maserati problems both in personal projects and workplaces.
+We might be even worse at this when it comes to personal projects because there's no one to slap us across the face and assert what is most important.

 #### Quality Engineering vs Stubbornness